kraemer-lab/GRAPEVNE/docs/getting_started/builder.md

 since there are no special requirements to build a workflow for use as a module.
 In other words, any workflow build that you create can be imported and used as a module (so long as the graph is _valid_, more on this in a future tutorial).
+Clicking `Build as Module` creates a module, which is identical to the `Build as Workflow` button, except that we do not include the launch scripts `run.sh` and `run_docker.sh`, as modules are not intended to be launched independently.
 Once you build the module and unzip it, GRAPEVNE is able to read the configuration file and load the module ready for use.
 If all of the workflows input ports were connected then the resulting module will have no input ports